 We maintain an allowance for credit losses that represents management's current estimate of expected credit losses over the contractual terms of our loans held for investment as of each balance sheet date.
-We also separately estimate expected credit losses related to unfunded lending commitments that are not unconditionally cancellable by us, such as letters of credit and financial guarantees.
-For a summary of changes in our allowance for credit losses and reserve for unfunded lending commitments, and components of the allowance for credit losses by portfolio, see "MD&A-Credit Risk Profile-Allowance for Credit Losses and Reserve for Unfunded Lending Commitments" and "Note 4-Allowance for Credit Losses and Reserve for Unfunded Lending Commitments" in our 2021 Form 10-K.
+We also separately estimate expected credit losses related to unfunded lending commitments that are not unconditionally cancellable by us.
+For a summary of changes in our allowance for credit losses and reserve for unfunded lending commitments, and components of the allowance for credit losses by portfolio, see "MD&A-Credit Risk Profile-Allowance for Credit Losses and Reserve for Unfunded Lending Commitments" and "Note 4-Allowance for Credit Losses and Reserve for Unfunded Lending Commitments" in our Q1 2022 Form 10-Q.